higan-emu/emulation-articles/README.md

 # byuu's emulator development resources

 After byuu/near retired in July 2020,
-he took his various websites offline since he was no longer willing to maintain them.
+he took this website offline
+since he was no longer willing to maintain it.

 However,
-since they contained a lot of useful information and wisdom about the design and implementation of emulators, the most important and useful information has been collected and preserved here.
+since it contained a lot of useful information and wisdom about the design and implementation of emulators, the most important and useful information has been collected and preserved here.